 If the thyroid gland does not produce enough hormones, it is called hypothyroidism.
 If the gland produces too many hormones, it is called hyperthyroidism.
 Problems with the thyroid gland can affect many body systems.
 Changes in weight, heartbeat, body temperature, digestion, and muscle function are common.
 Both hypothyroidism and hyperthyroidism can be treated, usually with medicine and sometimes with surgery.

-Medical Review:Kathleen Romito, MD - Family Medicine & Brian O'Brien, MD, FRCPC - Internal Medicine & Matthew I. Kim, MD - Endocrinology, Diabetes and Metabolism & Adam Husney, MD - Family Medicine
+Medical Review:Kathleen Romito MD - Family Medicine & Brian D. O'Brien MD - Internal Medicine & Matthew I. Kim MD - Endocrinology & Adam Husney MD - Family Medicine